Have a sneak peek at Chaos and Resurrection–the sequel to Chara’s Promise! Shhh. Don’t tell anyone that it’s here

 “Do you ever regret your decision?”

 “Sometimes.
-I’ll always miss Dad and my sister.
+I’ll always miss Dad and Rachel.
 Once in a while, late at night, I think about having a family.
 If we’d gone along, Laken and I could have had children.
 Common sense won’t let us do that here.”